enkidevs/curriculum/zapier/introduction/what-is-zapier/zapier-common-terminology.md

 Now that you have your account, you are ready to start using Zapier.

-The first step is getting used to some of the terms that you will see.
+In this insight we'll explore some of the common terminology used when talking about zapier integrations.
 Here is a list to help you get started[1]:
 - **zap**
   - this refers to the automated workflow that connects apps and services
   - think of a zap as your entire integration